How do I ________?

 5. Help my email box is being overwhelmed with homeschool related emails!
 This is a simple fix and one I suggest people do all the time.
 Head over to Gmail and create a new account.
 You can call it yourlastnamehomeschool @gmail.com.
 So if your last name is Howson it would be howsonhomeschool@gmail.com.
 When you need to sign up for homeschool related websites, blogs, etc you can use that email address and your regular everyday email address will stay neat and tidy.

-Ok, now that we have those tech questions out of the way lets move onto some questions about the structure of your homeschool day
+Now that we have those tech questions out of the way, lets move onto some questions about the structure of your homeschool day!

 How do I home school while working full time?
 That’s a great question and many people believe that since both parents are working full time they can’t homeschool but that might not be the case.
 Check this out: How To Homeschool When You Have a Full Time Job and Working and Homeschooling – Yes, It’s Possible.

-How smart do I have to be as a parent to homeschool my grade 8 student?
+How smart do I have to be as a parent to homeschool my Grade 8 student?
 Smart enough to buy homeschool curriculum that will teach your child for you!
-I had a friend who thought that since my daughter was in Advanced Algebra and I was able to teach Advanced Algebra.
+I had a friend who thought that since my daughter was in Advanced Algebra that I was able to teach Advanced Algebra.
 That would be the furthest from the truth.
-I am smart enough to find a solid, time test curriculum that I knew my daughter could use and then I also found her an online math tutor that helped her when she didn’t understand something.
-You as a parent don’t have to teach your child every subject.
-You have to teach your child how to learn and how to enjoy learning.
-If you as a parent teach your child the joy of learning they will always want to learn.
+I am smart enough to find a solid, time-tested curriculum that I knew my daughter could use and I also found her an online math tutor that helped her when she didn’t understand something.
+You as a parent don’t have to teach your child every subject; you have to teach your child how to learn and how to enjoy learning.
+If you as a parent teach your child the joy of learning, they will always want to learn.

 • Instructions